 Despite all these efforts by Manjhi, people in his village continue to live in utter poverty, with no school of their own - a hope that Manjhi had always strived hard towards.

+At Milaap, we are working with the Dashrath Manjhi Trust to build a school for the children of Gehlour village.
 The school would not only educate the young but would also conduct an employment training school to help local youth to earn their living.

+We are rallying to raise funds to build a school in Manjhi's village that will empower the children - they will have better opportunities beyond the hard labor or unemployment they endure.
 Your contribution will help us educate one child in Manjhi's village.
 We are rallying funds to educate more than 1000 children in Manjhi's village through this campaign.
 Your support matters - each and every contribution would help the families and their children who have been economically backward and deprived for decades.
 It’s time to pick up the hammer ourselves and make Manjhi's dream of building a school in his village come true.

 It will help them to carve their own progress, create their own jobs, and build their own opportunities.
 Once the funds are disbursed to Manjhi's trust to build this school, we will send you an update on how the funds were utilized and the impact your contribution has made!